 The Jazz Studies faculty members are active artists and committed teachers.
-Their full biographies are at jazz.unt.edu/faculty.
+Their full biographies are available on the Jazz Studies website.

 Rosana Eckert, Applied vocal jazz; vocal jazz techniques.

 Fred Hamilton, Applied jazz guitar; improvisation; rhythm section master class.

 Brad Leali, Applied jazz saxophone; Three O'Clock Lab Band; jazz performance fundamentals for saxophone.